SharafatKarim/quotes/README.md

  ![quotes](https://socialify.git.ci/SharafatKarim/quotes/image?description=1&forks=1&issues=1&language=1&name=1&pattern=Circuit%20Board&pulls=1&stargazers=1&theme=Auto)

-## SadmanKabir
-- Be yourself; everyone else is already taken.
-- Life is really simple, but we insist on making it complicated.
-- Believe in yourself, for you are capable of extraordinary things.

-## sharafat
-- There's no end to EXPLORATION!!!
-- You'll lose the moment, you give up.
-- Every sequence has consequences!

 ## KaziRifatMorshed
 - "To live is to think." - Marcus Tullius Cicero
 - “Power tends to corrupt and absolute power corrupts absolutely.
 Great men are almost always bad men, even when they exercise influence and not authority; still more when you superadd the tendency of the certainty of corruption by authority.” - Lord Anton